-Note that if you will be flying over more than a 30-day span, you will need to send your paperwork to the office in advance of your trip.
+Note that if you will be flying over more than a 10-day span, you will need to send your paperwork to the office in advance of your trip.
 Details in the Membership FAQs.

 Flying in the US

 Please contact local pilots for information and protocol for each site that you will fly.
-Many regions have clubs (USHPA chapters) and some also have schools who can provide information.
+A good place to start is with a local club (USHPA chapter) or school/instructor who can provide you with local information.
 You may also want to request information via online discussion forums, such as HangGliding.org and ParaglidingForum.com.

 To join USHPA with an annual Pilot membership, go to Join + Renew.